TheFuZiOnZz/Research-Dashboard/World Politics/United Kingdom/2010-24 Conservative/2022 Truss’ PM Resignation.md

 ### 2022 Truss’ PM Resignation
-- On 20 October 2022, as a reaction to the [[United Kingdom Contents Page]] controvesy, Liz Truss resigns as Leader of the Conservative Party and therefore Prime Minister after just 44 days in office.
+- On 20 October 2022, as a reaction to the [[United Kingdom]] controvesy, Liz Truss resigns as Leader of the Conservative Party and therefore Prime Minister after just 44 days in office.

     - Liz Truss’ Speech: `We delivered on energy bills and on cutting national insurance.
     -